 As the weather warms and people engage in more outdoor activities, patients may present to physicians with concerns about rabies risk following bat or other animal exposure.

-In British Columbia, bats are the only natural reservoir of rabies.
-While a human case of rabies did occur in 2019, this was the second case in B.C. in over 95 years.
+In British Columbia, bats are the only known natural reservoir of rabies.
+While a human case of rabies did occur in 2019, this was the 2nd case in BC in over 95 years.
 The prevalence of rabies among bats has not changed.
-About one per cent, and likely less, of bats carry the infection.
+About 1%, and likely less, of bats carry the infection.

 Scenarios you may encounter and recommended actions: